TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

+Text features from the *Name* field are highlighted directly in text, and the sum of weights is shown in the weights table as "Name:
+Highlighted in text (sum)".

 Looks like name classifier tried to infer both gender and status from the title: "Mr." is bad because women are saved first, and it's better